pecheylauren02/MP3_MadLibs_LSP/README.md

 This back-end python project was planned and developed using principles of User Experience (UX) design, which include the five planes of Strategy, Scope, Structure, Skeleton, and Surface.
 Using these principles, the aim was to create a fun, easy-to-use and entertaining version of Mad Libs on an online platform!

+### How To Play

+- In this version of the game, the player will be given the opportunity to select a story title from a list of titles displayed to them in a random order.
+- Without knowing the story, the player is required to fill in the blanks with nouns, verbs, adjectives, colours, adverbs, exclamations, and many more!
+- These words are inserted into the blank spaces, and after the player has completed all of the prompts, the full story is displayed to them with their inputs.
+- Because the player is not aware of the context of the story beforehand, their inputs generate hilarious results which will entertain them and whoever they read it aloud to!

 #### Client Goals

 The Maddest Mad Libs game was built as a milestone project for my Diploma in Fullstack Software Development with [Code Institute](https://codeinstitute.net/global/full-stack-software-development-diploma/).
 It is an interactive word game designed to entertain users of all ages and backgrounds who want to be entertained while with friends or at a party.
 Despite this being built for educational reasons, it was still treated as a real-world application for potential clients interested in learning about their personalities in a fun, engaging way.
 Thus, this client's goals would be: